openhab/org.openhab.binding.zwave/doc/fibaro/fgwdseu_0_0.md

 ### Parameter 67: Energy reports for second channel – on change

 Energy reports for second channel – on change
-**Only in Double Switch Mode**

-Description This parameter defines minimal change (from the last reported) in measured energy that results in sending new report.
+<p&gt<strong&gtOnly in Double Switch Mode </strong&gt</p&gt <p&gtDescription This parameter defines minimal change (from the last reported) in measured energy that results in sending new report.<br /&gtAvailable values <br /&gt0 – reporting on change disabled <br /&gt1-500 (0.01-5kWh, 0.01kWh step) – minimal change</p&gt
-Available values
-0 – reporting on change disabled
-1-500 (0.01-5kWh, 0.01kWh step) – minimal change
 Values in the range 0 to 500 may be set.

 The manufacturer defined default value is ```10```.